black-studio/black-studio-tinymce-widget/README.md

 Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
 Data storage is handled by WordPress and not directly by the plugin.
 The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
 If you want to totally remove the plugin including its data, just remove that record after plugin removal.

 ## Changelog ##

+### 2.3.0 (2015-11-16) ###
+* Added support for responsive images (WP 4.4+)
+* Added support for NextGEN Gallery plugin
+* Added support for embed preview inside the editor
+* Added support for quick widget selection (shift+click) in Customizer
+* Enhanced integration with multi-language plugins (WPML and Polylang)
+* Enhanced widget appearance in Customizer
+* Moved translations from Transifex to WordPress.org language packs system
+* Fixed several z-index related issues in Customizer
+* Fixed issues when creating/updating widgets in Customizer
+* Refactored code for compatibility with 3rd party plugins
+* Updated documentation

 ### 2.2.8 (2015-09-16) ###
 * Fixed link dialog z-index issue in Customizer